The Dangers of Cleaning with Compressed Air

 - Compressed air accidentally blown into the mouth can rupture the lungs, stomach, or intestines

 - The high-decibel sound of compressed air blown in or near the ears can cause permanent hearing loss

 - Compressed air can enter the navel, even through a layer of clothing, and inflate and rupture the intestines

 - Compressed air can enter the bloodstream, and death is possible if it makes its way to blood vessels in the brain

 - As little as 12 pounds of compressed air pressure can blow an eye out of its socket.

-Federal regulations in Ontario, British Columbia, North West Territories, Nunavut, and the Yukon ban cleaning with air due to the risk to workers, although there is some provision for using low noise emitting nozzles with pressures below 10 psi (70 kPa).
+Federal regulations in British Columbia, Northwest Territories, Nunavut, and the Yukon ban cleaning with air due to the risk to workers, although there is some provision for using low noise emitting nozzles with pressures below 10 psi (70 kPa).